-The Dartmoor Rescue Group was first formed in Tavistock in 1968, to help The Police provide an efficient search and rescue service on Dartmoor and other remote places.
+The Dartmoor Rescue Group was formed in Tavistock in April 1968, to help The Police provide an efficient search and rescue service on Dartmoor and other remote places.
 We are affiliated to Mountain Rescue England and Wales.
-Nearly 50 years later, the four Dartmoor Search & Rescue Teams continue to provide support to search for, treat and evacuate people lost or injured not just on Dartmoor, but anywhere we’re needed.
+51 years later, the four Dartmoor Search & Rescue Teams continue to provide support to search for, treat and evacuate people lost or injured not just on Dartmoor, but anywhere we’re needed.
 Based in Tavistock, Ashburton, Okehampton and Plymouth nearly 200 volunteers are available to answer Call-outs at all hours and in all weather conditions.

 The Dartmoor Rescue Group still exists but is now an executive committee whose primary role is to oversee the liaison between the 4 DSRT’s.
 It is made up from representatives of all 4 DSRT’s.

 DSRT (TAVISTOCK) is called-out by the Police when there is some reason to believe that one or more people may be missing or injured on Dartmoor or any other area the Police may require us to search.
 They will call a Team Search Manager using a system called SARCALL.
 The Search Manager will plan and co-ordinate any search and rescue operation in consultation with the Police.
 The Team members are called out using the SARCALL system which will give details of the RV point and basic information of the tasking.
 Team members would then head for the RV.
 Upon arrival members will set up the control vehicle and prepare rescue equipment for deployment.